restyled-io/blog.restyled.io/posts/2020-04-12-hello-world.md

 (friendly) forcing function, naturally nudging the team towards a consistent setup and outcomes.

-If you're interested in trying this out, head over to the [GitHub Marketplace][app].
-Restyled is free to run on public repositories, and we have private repository plans starting at $5 with 14 day free trial.
+👉 If you're interested in trying this out, head over to the [GitHub Marketplace][app].

 ## What else?